JanBednarik/micropython-matrix8x8/README.md

 LED Matrix display is using I2C bus.
 You can connect and controll more displays with one I2C bus if you change I2C address of display.

+Example of wiring to I2C bus 1 on breadboard:

 ![](https://github.com/JanBednarik/micropython-matrix8x8/blob/master/docs/pyboard-matrix-wiring.jpg)

 More info & Help